Measuring poverty

 Poverty is measured in different ways by different bodies, both governmental and nongovernmental.
 Measurements can be absolute, which references a single standard, or relative, which is dependent on context.
 Poverty is widely understood to be multidimensional, comprising social, natural and economic factors situated within wider socio-political processes.
-The capabilities approach argues that capturing the perceptions of poor people is fundamental to understanding poverty.

 The main poverty line used in the OECD and the European Union is a relative poverty measure based on 60% of the median household income.
-The United States uses an absolute poverty measure based on the U.S. Department of Agriculture's "economy food plan", adjusted for inflation.
-The World Bank also defines poverty in absolute terms.
+The United States uses a poverty measure based on pre-tax income and the U.S. Department of Agriculture's "economy food plan" by which 11% of Americans are living in poverty, but this is disputed.

+The World Bank defines poverty in absolute terms.
 It defines extreme poverty as living on less than US$1.90 per day.
 (PPP), and moderate poverty as less than $3.10 a day.

 It has been estimated that in 2008, 1.4 billion people had consumption levels below US$1.25 a day and 2.7 billion lived on less than $2 a day.

 Absolute vs relative poverty

 When measured, poverty may be absolute or relative.
 Absolute poverty refers to a set standard which is consistent over time and between countries.
 An example of an absolute measurement would be the percentage of the population eating less food than is required to sustain the human body (approximately 2000–2500 calories per day).

+Another interpretation by the European Anti-Poverty Network reads:

 Relative poverty, in contrast, views poverty as socially defined and dependent on social context.
 One relative measurement would be to compare the total wealth of the poorest one-third of the population with the total wealth of the richest 1% of the population.
 In this case, the number of people counted as poor could increase while their income rises.
 There are several different income inequality metrics; one example is the Gini coefficient.

 Although absolute poverty is more common in developing countries, poverty and inequality exist across the world.